For SellersSeller Guide

 Capital ComponentTypical % of Total CapitalCharacteristics

-Senior Debt40% - 60%Lowest cost, first claim, amortizing
+Senior Debt40% - 60%Lowest cost, first lien, amortizing

-Equity30% - 40%Highest risk, highest potential return, last claim
+Equity30% - 40%Highest risk, maximum upside, last claim

 Typical Leverage Ratios in the Lower Middle Market